immobiliare/backstage-plugin-gitlab/README.md

 ## Annotations

 By default, the plugin automatically shows the project info corresponding to the location of the `catalog.yaml` file.
-But you could need some time to force another project, you can do it with the annotations `gitlab.com/project-id` or `gitlab.com/project-slug`:
+But you could need some time to force another project.
+The GitLab instance defaults to `gitlab.com` and can use any configured [GitLab integration host](https://backstage.io/docs/integrations/gitlab/locations) with the annotation `gitlab.com/instance`.
+The project can be set using with the annotations `gitlab.com/project-id` or `gitlab.com/project-slug`:

 ```yaml
 # Example catalog-info.yaml entity definition file